bioinfo-pf-curie/multiplex-imaging-analysis/README.md

 --overlap [float]                Percentage of overlap between tile (default is 0.1) --tileHeight [int]               Size in pixel of the height of each tile (default will compute the best height for available memory)
 --maskOverlap [int]              Size in pixel of the overlap for computing masks (default is 60 ~ 2 x mean cell size) --mode [str]                     Normalization used before merging channels.
-Can be either 'custom', 'hist' or 'no-norm' (default is custom if normalization value are present in markers.csv else it\'s hist)
+Can be either 'custom', 'hist' or 'no-norm' (default is custom if normalization value are present in markers.csv else it's hist)

 Skip options: All are false by default --skipSoftVersion [bool]         Do not report software version